 - *Disgusting was smelled by the soup.

-Copular verbs are English verbs that link the subject complement in the predicate to the grammatical subject.
-Copular verbs are intransitive.
+Copular verbs in English grammar are equating verbs that link the subject complement in the predicate to the grammatical subject.
+Copular verbs are also called linking verbs, state-of-being verbs, and copula.

 Huddleston, Rodney.
 1984.
 Introduction to the grammar of English.
 Cambridge: Cambridge University Press.